voxeet/voxeet-sdk-ios/README.md

 ### `broadcast`
-Broadcasts messages as raw strings of any type (including JSON, XML, simple string) to all conference participants.
+Broadcast messages as raw strings of any type (including JSON, XML, simple string) to all conference participants.

 To receive a broadcast message, use the `messageReceived` method from the [VTConferenceDelegate](#Events) event.